FL0RIANMEYER/Exchange-Rate/README.md

 - Simple Exchange conversion from currency A -> B with the "latest" exchange rates
 - Timeseries conversion from currency A -> B with max 10 Datapoints from given time interval

-The exchange data is provided by [openexchange]
+The exchange data is provided by [openexchangerates.org]

 This App use a passwordles signup mechanism.
 For unregistered users are 10 overall requests free.
 For signedup users are 30 requests free.